 Moz analyzed nearly 40,000 search queries in February 2026 and found that 88% of Google AI Mode citations are not in the organic SERP for the same query (Moz, 2026).
 Only 12% of AI Mode citations match the exact URLs appearing in Google's top 10.
 Even at the domain level, only 1 in 5 citations come from websites that appear in the top 10 at all.

-The same decoupling appears in ChatGPT.
-Ahrefs analyzed citation overlap and found only 6.82% URL overlap — fewer than 7 in 100 URLs that ChatGPT cites appear in Google's top 10 for the same queries (Ahrefs, September 2025).
-Profound's analysis of over 650 ChatGPT queries found 8–12% URL overlap depending on query type, with product queries showing a correlation of r ≈ –0.98 between ChatGPT citation frequency and Google rank (Profound, 2025).
+Ahrefs found only 6.82% URL overlap between ChatGPT citations and Google's top 10 for the same queries (Ahrefs, September 2025).
+Profound's analysis of 650+ ChatGPT queries found 8–12% URL overlap depending on query type, with product queries showing a correlation of r ≈ –0.98 between ChatGPT citation frequency and Google rank (Profound, 2025).

 Distributed content maintains citation authority 2.1x longer #